 - Muslin Cloth:

 9 x 4.5 inches with 1/4" seam edge.
 Make 12 tubes 9 x 1 1/4 inch diameter.
-Layout dimensions to best fit the cotton cloth.
+Layout dimensions to best fit the cloth.
 Edge bind along the ends of the tube edges first.
 Cut out the tube strips.
 Sew tubes and edge bind the sewn edge.

 After cooking and cooling, undo the tie wraps and slide out of the cloth sleeves.
 Cut the plastic wrap with scissors on one end and slide off.
 Let dry a bit longer until cool.